What is Rudy Giuliani's net worth in 2023? Here's a look into his assets amid defamation trial.

 How much in damages could Giuliani pay?

-It's unclear, with Giuliani's attorney arguing that the jury should award smaller damages than what Moss and Freeman are seeking.
+It's unclear how much Giuliani can afford to pay.
+Giuliani's attorney earlier had argued that the jury should award smaller damages than what Moss and Freeman were seeking.
 Sibley, his attorney, told jurors they should compensate the women, but urged them to "remember this is a great man."

 —With reporting by the Associated Press.